itspauloroberto/eloquentai-chat-widget/README.md

 1. Fine tune the User Experience & UI
     When it comes to UX / UI I am really good at this.
 I was a UI designer in the past before become a developer and I constantly do graphic design as a hobby for creating games and such.
 So User Experience and UI is always something i strive to deliver the best of it on my code.
 Microinteractions and smooth animations don't make difference alone, but together they can make the User smile and feel great while using the App.
 2. Create behavioral unit tests using vitest and RTL to make sure that any changes do not break the tool funtionality and behavior (eg.: testing if you can send messages and they do appear, if you can open and close the widget, etc.)
+3. Performance Optimization at algorithm level
+    A few modern approaches in react are not that much performatic when it comes to algorithm, like, for instance, spread operator is something really slow in JavaScript, as the language was not designed initially to perform functional programming on it, since its Object Oriented.

 ## What could be done to scale this to a enterprise-level widget?
 1. LocalStorage has 5MB of storage, so using it would have a hard cap of more or less approximately 17.000 messages stored at a time, for only one user that might be too much, but the use-cases of this persistance are not clear, anyone can use the way they want.
 So at some time it would need to be cleared or to create some sort of routine to clear them, but that might not be the user intention.
 Alternatives are: or using browser's IndexedDB instead that has 50MB of storage.
 It increases a little bit of maintainability but gives more power and storage to the application.
 Or you can use the external state control to save and load data on your API (recommended).